 Facebook Are Pandering

 This is just another way to get on the good side of the LGBTQ community without actually doing anything.
 It’s pandering pure and simple and that’s really why I won’t be signing up.

 If Facebook really wanted to do something to support the LGBTQ community they would work on their Community Standards instead.
-While they seem to have gotten a little quicker in dealing with reports they don’t seem to have gotten anymore consistant.
-I’ve reported posts for everything, graphic violence, pornographic content, rascism and of course homophobia.
+While they seem to have gotten a little quicker in dealing with reports they don’t seem to have gotten anymore consistent.
+I’ve reported posts for everything, graphic violence, pornographic content, racism and of course homophobia.

 Another problem is that facebook are still failing many trans users by forcing them to use names they no longer identify with.
 Or in some cases banning accounts of trans people who’ve used the names and genders they want.
 Despite Facebook changing their policy in December 2015 it still isn’t enough.

-I understand some safegaurds need to be in place but the fact still remains that facebook requires a lot of documents to verify names that a lot of transgender people don’t have for various reasons.
-Documents are either costly or time consuming to get and it’s not always possible for some people to get names changed.
+I understand some safeguards need to be in place but the fact still remains that facebook requires a lot of documents to verify names that a lot of transgender people don’t have for various reasons.
+Documents are either costly or time-consuming to get and it’s not always possible for some people to get names changed.

 It also forces people to come out if they have to get real-life documents to prove their online identity.
 Before they may be ready to come out to family and friends.